Please note that Tapas no longer supports Internet Explorer.

 Cain remembered one night in particular.

 A man.
-Tall, broad-shouldered, eyes black enough to swallow the light around him.
+Tall and broad-shouldered, with eyes dark enough to swallow the light around him.
 He carried with him an air that made the girls still mid-laughter.
 Even before he spoke, they sensed what kind of man he was.
-The kind whose pleasure was indistinguishable from cruelty.
-One by one, they turned to other patrons, feigning flirtation, hoping invisibility might save them.
+They knew he was the type whose pleasure was indistinguishable from cruelty, and one by one, they turned to other patrons, feigning flirtation, hoping invisibility might save them.

-What he remembered most was the smell.
-Liquor spilled across the floorboards, the sharp bite of iron in the air, the sour tang of sweat.
-The man’s hands were heavy and relentless, pressing him into the mattress until the world bled white at the edges.
-When it was over, the silence was unbearable.
-Only the wet rasp of breath, the sting of sweat in split skin, and the faint sound of laughter drifting from the halls below remained.
+What he remembered most was the smell of spilled liquor soaking into the floorboards, the sharp tang of iron in the air, and the helplessness that clung to him long after.
+The man’s hands were heavy and unrelenting, forcing him into the mattress until the edges of the world bled white.
+When it was over, the silence was worse than anything.
+Only the rasp of his own breathing, the sting of sweat in torn skin and the faint echo of laughter drifting down the halls remained.

 He hadn’t been able to move.
-Blood had soaked through the sheets, sticky and darkened in the candlelight.
+So, he just lay there while blood soaked through the sheets, darkened in the candlelight.

-Seven days later, the curtains reopened.
-The perfume returned.
+Seven days later, the curtains reopened, and the perfume returned.
 The same men laughed downstairs, never noticing the faint scent of antiseptic that lingered on him.

 Cain drew in a slow breath, adjusting his cuffs.
-The candlelight trembled on the glass, reflected in his eyes like something breaking.
+The candlelight trembled on the glass, reflecting in his eyes as if something were breaking, yet he remained composed.
+Elegant.

 Life in the Praecia Veil moved on in rhythm: blood, perfume, laughter, gold.
-He had learned to wear suffering like silk, to drape it so finely that no one could see the seams.
+He’d learned to wear suffering like silk, to drape it so finely that no one could see the seams.

-He hoped tonight would not be like that.
+He hoped tonight wouldn’t be like that night.
 But if it were… well, he would make it look effortless.

-The main hall was a warm haze of candlelight, soft music, and flowing drinks.
-Patrons lingered, murmuring, casting coins and glances alike.
-Cain weaved gracefully through the crowd like a living brushstroke in the room’s painting, before locking eyes with an older man seated on a red velvet couch.
-Likely a merchant, cloaked in fine fabrics that spoke of wealth.
+He weaved gracefully through the crowd like a living brushstroke in the room’s painting, before locking eyes with an older man seated on a red velvet couch.
+He was probably a merchant, cloaked in fine fabrics that spoke of wealth.

 Cain approached, lowering himself onto the seat beside the man.
-His hand brushed lightly against the merchant’s arm, the other settling just above his knee, a touch casual enough to be innocent, intentional enough not to be.
+His hand brushed lightly against the merchant’s arm, the other settling just above his knee.

-The merchant’s gaze lingered, caught on the flutter of Cain’s lashes, the soft gleam of the candlelight tracing the curve of his collarbones, the faint tremble in his lips when he spoke.
-Desire pooled behind his eyes, slow and heavy.
-Cain noticed, though he let the observation slide, letting the man believe he held the control.
+The merchant’s gaze lingered, drawn to the flutter of Cain’s lashes, the candlelight tracing the curve of his collarbones, the faint tremor in his lips as he spoke.
+Desire pooled openly in his eyes.
+Cain noticed, of course, but he let it pass, allowing the man to believe he held the control.

-Cain poured the drink with a practised tilt, letting his fingers linger a moment on the glass rim.
+Cain poured the drink with a practised tilt, letting his fingers linger for just a moment on the glass rim.
 “I hope it’s to your liking,” he said, a gentle smile curving his lips.

 The man chuckled softly.
 “Why don’t you get one for yourself, little one?”